We Will Remember Them

 Community Partner: Ramgarhia Social Sisters

-The Centre has been supporting this Leicester Sikh group as they engage with the heritage of the First World War.
-The group, who meet on a regular basis, have been developing a First World War commemorative project in the form of a tapestry that tells the story of the Sikh contribution to the war and will be based in part on their own family histories.
+The Centre supported this Leicester Sikh group as they engage with the heritage of the First World War.
+The group, who meet on a regular basis, developed a First World War commemorative project in the form of a tapestry that tells the story of the Sikh contribution to the war and will be based in part on their own family histories.

 The Centre provided the group with a grant to fund their work.
-Professor Mike Heffernan is acting as academic adviser, alongside Dr Steve Legg of the School of Geography, University of Nottingham, who is an expert on post-Second World War New Delhi.
+Professor Mike Heffernan acted as academic adviser, alongside Dr Steve Legg of the School of Geography, University of Nottingham, who is an expert on post-Second World War New Delhi.

-They are currently gathering stories and testimonies from those who are currently seeking refuge in Nottingham, those who work with these people, and those who have now established themselves in Nottingham having resettled from a range of countries across the Middle East.
+They gathered stories and testimonies from those who are currently seeking refuge in Nottingham, those who work with these people, and those who have now established themselves in Nottingham having resettled from a range of countries across the Middle East.
+The group then created a performance event that will blend music, storytelling and projections/film which was performed in a number of formal and informal community spaces across the city and beyond.

 Lead academic: Dr Tim Grady (University of Chester)